Dr Beryl Collier Aboriginal Scholarship

-- Be enrolled any year of a Bachelor of Arts at the University of Newcastle Central Coast Campus in the Faculty of Education and Arts.
+- Be enrolled any year of any Bachelor degree at the University of Newcastle Central Coast Campus.

 - Demonstrate academic achievement either by an Australian Tertiary Admission Rank (ATAR) or equivalent of 75 or higher for commencing students, or a Grade Point Average (GPA) of 5.0 for continuing students.